udsysnthi/huggingcloud/content/pages/adam's.md

           Buddha by Buddhists, the mark of Shiva by Hindus, and the mark of Adam by Christians and Muslims, is the focal point of spiritual significance for people of various religions.

+          The mountain has been a **pilgrimage destination** for over a millennium, with its significance continuing to this day.
+People of various faiths undertake the strenuous climb to the summit, often as an act of devotion and reverence.
+The pilgrimage season usually runs from **December to May** and coincides with favorable weather, with the **full moon poya day** (a Buddhist religious day) being especially significant for many.

+          The **Sri Pada pilgrimage route** is marked by a series of **over 5,500 steps**, many of which were built by Sri Lankan kings.
+The climb is not just a physical journey but also a **spiritual one**, with pilgrims stopping at several shrines along the way for prayer and reflection.

         image:
           type: ImageBlock
           url: /images/Adams_Peak_in_Sri_Lanka.jpg